hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

         return self.schema.description()
 ```

-The generated scraper class will automatically be populated with functions that assume the Recipe schema is available, regardless of whether it is or not.
+The generated scraper class will automatically be populated with functions that assume the Recipe Schema is available, regardless of whether it is or not.

 ## 4. Add functionality to the scraper